 Powassan Virus in Charleston, South Carolina

-As the premier mosquito and tick misting experts in Charleston, South Carolina, the Knockout Mosquito professionals know that ticks aren’t just disgusting, they are dangerous.
+As the premier mosquito and tick misting experts in Charleston, South Carolina, the Knockout Mosquito killers know that ticks aren’t just disgusting, they are dangerous.
 Every year we see a growth in the tick population and spread diseases, many of which are difficult to diagnose and treat.
 As you may have seen in the news of late, the tick population is moving closer to the Charleston area and the diseases they spread can be deadly.
 Once such disease is the rare and sometimes lethal Powassan virus.
 In this article, we will explain the Powssan virus, how you become infected, which ticks carry the Powassan virus and the symptoms of the virus in Charleston, South Carolina.

 What is the Powassan Virus in Charleston, South Carolina?